Charlemagne: Defender of the West or Servant of the Jews?

 These privileges for Jews moreover were granted despite the open protest of the Frankish church, which had long been attempting to circumscribe Jewish power.
 (23) This power included Jewish merchants interfering in the politics of the Frankish church less than two centuries before Charlemagne in order to get the candidate they wished elected using their money to bribe the dissenting clergy in a case of blatant and open simony.
 (24)

-In Charlemagne’s time the anti-Jewish crusade was lead by the Bishop of Lyons: Agobard.
+In Charlemagne’s time the anti-Jewish crusade was led by the Bishop of Lyons: Agobard.

 Agobard was no coward and wrote at least three fervent anti-Jewish missives that we know of (two of which I have translated) (27) as well as openly standing up to Charlemagne’s son and successor Louis the Pious on the subject of his assuming the throne.
 (28)

-One thing that is suggestive is that Agobard demanded that Charlemagne do something about was the fact that the Jewish merchants had forced the Christians of Lyons to change the day on which they held their market from a Saturday (i.e. the Jewish Sabbath) to another day.
+One thing that is suggestive is that Agobard demanded that Charlemagne do something about the Jewish merchants who had forced the Christians of Lyons to change the day on which they held their market from a Saturday (i.e. the Jewish Sabbath) to another day.
 (29)

 That these Jewish merchants were able and empowered by Charlemagne enough to force through such a change in spite of local custom and the explicit wishes of the Frankish church necessarily suggests that they wielded a significantly greater amount of influence over the Emperor than the Christian church did.